Parliament House, Helsinki: Architecture and features

 Sirén designed Parliament House in a stripped classical architectural style, combining Neoclassicism with early twentieth century modernism.
 Sirén's combination of simplified columns and balusters with uncomplicated planar geometry bears comparison to similar explorations by Erik Gunnar Asplund and Jože Plečnik.
-The façade is lined by fourteen columns with Corinthian capitals, all made from red granite from Kalvola.
+The façade is lined by fourteen columns with highly stylized Corinthian capitals, all made from red granite from Kalvola.

 The building has six floors, each of which are unique.
 Five of the floors are connected by a white marble staircase and paternoster lifts.
 The most important for visitors looking to visit are the main lobby, the stately debate chamber (Session Hall) and the large reception hall (State Hall).

 Notable later additions to the building include the library annex, completed in 1978, and a separate office block, Finnish Parliament Annex (Pikkuparlamentti), completed in 2004, the necessity of which was an object of some controversy.

 Floors of the Parliament House

 First floor

 The first floor contains the main lobby, the Speaker's reception rooms, the newspaper room, the information service, the documents office, the messenger centre, the copying room, the restaurant, and some separate function rooms.
 At both ends of the lobby are marble staircases leading up to the fifth floor.